petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-site-template-and-uploading-files.md

 ---
 uuid: e22547b1-aef3-4f4c-8c8d-4a3e721ef393
 ---
-# Creating a Site Template
+# Creating a Site Template and Uploading Files

 Before you start creating your site template, there are some steps you have to take in order to set up the environment.